apexad/homebridge-mysmartblinds-bridge/README.md

 5. Logging (via Homebridge) of all actions done
 6. Blinds can close down or up (via config option)

-## notes
+## Notes
-1. Be sure to calibrate your blinds in the 'MySmartBlinds' app if you see that the blinds are not opening perfectly straight
+1. Use the 'MySmartBlinds' app to calibrate a blind if it is not opening perfectly straight
-2. If after calibration you see blinds show as 99% Open (when using automation), set `report99Open` to `true` to see if this helps
+2. If switching to `closeUp` it's best to Open all blinds first and then restart homebridge

-## minimal configuration
+## Configuration
+This easiest way to use this plugin is to use [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x).
-Add to platforms section of homebridge `config.json` after installing the plugin:
+To configure manually, add to the `platforms` section of homebridge's `config.json` after installing the plugin.

+**Command:** ```sudo npm install -g homebridge-mysmartblinds-bridge```

+**Config:**
 ```json
 {
   "platform": "MySmartBlindsBridge",